-The land and original Clubhouse buildings are recorded at cost within the financial statements.
+The original land and buildings are recorded at cost within the financial statements.
 Management have considered depreciation to be immaterial due to the estimated useful economic life of the building being greater than 50 years and the estimated residual value of the building is greater than the carrying value in the accounts.
-Treatment of the new Centenary project building is mentioned above.